soasada/soasada.github.io/_posts/2021-01-26-database-per-service.markdown

 The easier one, get your code, cut it and paste it in a separated repository but, **with a shared database**, in the end all of your entities are related with others from other teams and departments.
-This seems pretty straightforward at the beginning, but you have to think about your use case and the tradeoffs carefully.
+This seems pretty straightforward at the beginning, but you have to think about your use case and the trade-offs carefully.

 * Are your services being used for thousands or millions of users?
   * If the answer is no, maybe this approach could work for you.